-Salon Owner, Recording Artist, TV Actress, Motivational Speaker
+Certified Woman Minority Business Salon Owner, Recording Artist, TV Actress, Motivational Speaker

 Marsha is the baby of 12 children-- her parents were happily married for 56 years before they passed away.
 Her father was a carpenter and electrician.
 Her mother served on the Human Rights Commission.

 Even at a young age, Marsha lived life with gusto, being listed in the Who’s Who In America book in 1984.
 After graduating from the MarJon School of Beauty Culture in 1994, Marsha opened her own salon called McWilson House of Beauty.
 She has done hair, makeup and clothing for many beautiful women over the years, including Gospel legend Shirley Caesar.
 In addition to owning and running her own business, Marsha has made a name for herself as an accomplished singer, appearing on the Bobby Jones Gospel TV show and singing in concert with greats like David & Tamela Mann, Yolanda Adams, Kim Burrell, Donnie McClurkin, Michael Buble and many others.
 Marsha has met several fellow entertainers like Tyler Perry, Bobby Brown, comedian Luenell, the cast of Menopause: The Musical, and CeCe Peniston.
 She has lead a Gospel choir down the runway at Fashion Week in Toronto.
 You might have heard her as a radio host on WUFO-Buffalo.
 Having trained under Les Brown, Marsha is also a motivational speaker, talking to young people about making good choices in life.
 Her giving spirit garnered her a Humanitarian Award from the City of Niagara Falls in 2002.
-Recently, she won an acting contest on the Tom Joyner Cruise which lead to an appearance in Tyler Perry’s TV show, If Loving You Is Wrong.
-Lately she has been paying tribute to Etta James with standing-room-only concerts in places like Lewiston, NY, along with recording her Blue Sky Blues CD, a follow-up to her hit song on iTunes entitled “Balance.”
+She won an acting contest on the Tom Joyner Cruise which lead to an appearance in Tyler Perry’s TV show, If Loving You Is Wrong.
+She has been paying tribute to Etta James with standing-room-only concerts in places like Lewiston, NY.
+She also recorded her Blue Sky Blues CD, a follow-up to her hit song on iTunes entitled “Balance.”
 She also played the role of "Athena" in "The Odyssey" at Artpark during the summer of 2018 and sang during the Lewiston Jazz Fest at What's The Point Ministries.
 Marsha has found time to coordinate LEWAC cancer awareness/prevention events for several years in a row.
 She is an evangelist at Zion Dominion Global Ministries, serving under Bishop Roderick L. Hennings.
 In 2020, she was inducted into the Niagara Falls Music Hall of Fame, as well as listed in Who's Who in America and honored by God's Woman Vanessa Scott Outreach Ministries as a prominent woman in her community.

 While Marsha calls Niagara Falls, New York, home, she could see herself living and working in Las Vegas or California.
 She recently performed in Las Vegas and loved it!